 Taking into account the various constitutional and statutory provisions which confer general jurisdiction on other levels of court, it can be said that district courts generally have the following jurisdiction: original jurisdiction in all criminal cases of the grade of felony, and misdemeanors involving official misconduct; cases of divorce; suits for title to land or enforcement of liens on land; contested elections; suits for slander or defamation; and suits on behalf of the State for penalties, forfeitures and escheat.
 The district courts also have jurisdiction in civil matters with a minimum monetary limit but no maximum limit.
 The amount of the lower limit is currently unclear.
 The courts of appeals have split opinions on whether the minimum amount in controversy must exceed \$200 or \$500.
 Prior to 1985, a minimum monetary limit of \$500 was required by Article V, Section 8 of the Texas Constitution and by article 1906 of the Revised Civil Statutes.
 In 1985, article 1906 was codified in the Government Code.
-The lower limit was deleted from the codified version in an apparent attempt to eliminate the duplication in the code and the \$500 limit was deleted.
+The lower limit was deleted from the codified version in an apparent attempt to eliminate the duplication in the code and the constitution.
+However, the constitution also was amended in 1985, and the \$500 limit was deleted.